 When to use stateful MIGs

-Consider using stateful managed instance groups (stateful MIGs) whenever you deploy a stateful application or cluster to Compute Engine and would like to improve its availability with autohealing and multi-zone deployments, or you want to simplify and speed up updates with automated rolling updates.
+Consider using stateful managed instance groups (stateful MIGs) whenever you deploy a stateful application or cluster to Compute Engine and would like to improve its availability with autohealing and multi-zone deployments, or you want to simplify updates of stateful instances by orchestrating update rollouts and controlling the allowed level of disruption to the instances.

 Stateful MIGs are intended for applications with stateful data or configuration, such as:

 - Databases.
 For example: Cassandra, ElasticSearch, mongoDB, and ZooKeeper.
-Before deciding on stateful MIGs, consider using fully managed services, for example, Cloud SQL, to focus on your applications and not have to deal with VMs.
+Before deciding on stateful MIGs, consider using fully managed services, for example, MySQL and PostgreSQL are available in Cloud SQL, to focus on your applications and not have to deal with VMs.

 - Data processing applications.
 For example: Kafka and Flink.
 Before deciding on stateful MIGs, consider using fully managed services, for example, Dataflow or Dataproc, to focus on your data processing tasks and not have to deal with VMs.

 - Other stateful applications.
-For example: TeamCity, Jenkins, Bamboo, and custom stateful workloads.
+For example: TeamCity, Jenkins, Bamboo, DNS servers with stateful IP address, and custom stateful workloads.

 - Legacy monolith applications.
-These applications store application state on a boot disk or additional persistent disks, or they rely on stateful configuration, such as specific VM instance names or metadata key values.
+These applications store application state on a boot disk or additional persistent disks, or they rely on stateful configuration, such as specific VM instance names, IP addresses, or metadata key values.

 - Batch workloads with checkpointing.
 With this configuration, you can preserve checkpointed results of long-running computation in anticipation of workload or VM failure or instance preemption.
 Stateful MIGs can recreate a failed machine, while preserving its data disk, so that your computation can continue from the last checkpoint.